EPCCed/eidf-docs/docs/services/datapublishing/accessing.md

 ### Downloading URLs for files in S3

-Once you have uploaded your data or if you just want to take a copy of someone else's interesting data.
-Each file in S3 can be directly accessed and downloaded via a URL.
-If you open this URL in a browser it will download the file or display the contents, depending on the format (and the configuration of your browser).
+Once you have uploaded your data or if you just want to take a copy of someone else's interesting data you need to know how to download data using S3.
+Each file in S3 can be accessed and downloaded via a URL.
+If you open this URL in a browser it will download the file or display the contents, depending on the data format and the configuration of your browser.

-So from an S3 link:
+So from the S3 link:

 ```text
 s3://eidfXXX-my-dataset/mydatafile.csv
 ```

-You can construct an https link to the data file for the EIDF S3 that would look like:
+You can construct an `https` link to the data file by making the following transformation:

 ```
 https://s3.eidf.ac.uk/eidfXXX-my-dataset/mydatafile.csv